 There are over 7 billion people globally who can't read one article on APIs and understand it.
 That's why tone is essential.
 A style guide defines the structure of a technical piece.
 However, the writer's tone makes the work relatable to various readers.

 Courses on technical writing, how and where to find them.

 A couple of resources will help introduce you to technical writing.
 I have made a list of these resources and shared them on this Github Repository file so I can easily update it, and you, too, can contribute to it.

 Bonus Question: Do I have to work closely with a tech bro/Sis to be a badass technical writer?

 As a technical writer, aside from research and writing, an important skill to have is effective communication.
 You need to be able to ask questions to your team members or developers that you'd be working with.

-You will always need to work with developers closely because you're either documenting a product they developed or you're trying to create a knowledge base for them, or you're simply documenting an API.
+You will always need to work closely with developers because you're either documenting a product they developed, trying to create a knowledge base for them, or simply documenting an API.
 Whatever you do, you are either writing to solve the problem of a developer or a user and do do either one, you need to understand the product or process, and that can be achieved by clearly communicating with the developers in question.